Insurance to Exclude Sports-Related Brain Injuries?

 Knowing the long-term damage that might have already been sustained by a professional athlete who suffered a head injury makes the stakes even higher.
 The sports leagues and professional athletes were not always aware of the long-term damage that head injuries could be accountable for.
 It is no wonder that insurance companies are getting nervous and want to exclude head injuries from policies, as it could get incredibly expensive as time goes on.

 If you or a loved one participates in a professional sports league, you need to realize that head injuries are a true possibility.
 Be sure to look into your insurance policy so you know what it covers and what it will not.
 There is a good chance that the policy already has an exclusion for head trauma.
 To discuss a possible head injury case with a Philadelphia personal injury attorney who is experienced in working with insurance companies and head injuries.
-Contact the Law Offices of Michael T. Van Der Veen today.
+Contact van der Veen, O’Neill, Hartshorn, and Levin today.
 We offer a risk-free consultation.